What psoriasis treatments are available without a prescription?

 Oil can be especially healing, but it’s also messy.
 To reap the benefits of oil, try applying it before bedtime.

-For best results, you want to apply your moisturizer within 3 minutes of bathing and after washing your hands.
+For best results, apply your moisturizer after getting out of a bath or shower and after washing your hands.

 Scale softeners